forseti-security/forseti-security/_docs/howto/inventory-new-data.md

   field of data you retrieve from an API should correspond to a column in the table schema.
   1. Define a new table schema for the *raw* data you'll store.
-The GCP API sends data stored as JSON.
+The GCP API returns data formatted as JSON.
   1. Create a
   [pull request](https://help.github.com/articles/creating-a-pull-request/) to
   add initial table schema.
 To learn more, refer to this